-The Atlanta Police Department has 1,751 sworn officers serving the greater Atlanta area.1 Dating back to 1853, Atlanta law enforcement has a long history of public service.
-Today, the APD is constantly recruiting new members for the police force as well as other administrative jobs within the department.
-Anyone looking to become a police officer in Atlanta must fulfill the many requirements established by the city, which are outlined in detail below.
+The Atlanta Police Department has 1,751 sworn officers serving the greater Atlanta area.1 Dating back to 1853, Atlanta law enforcement has a long history of public service; today, the Atlanta Police Department serves a population of 472,506 people within city boundaries.2 The Atlanta PD continuously recruits new members for the police force as well as other administrative jobs within the department.
+Anyone looking to become a police officer in Atlanta must fulfill the requirements established by the city, which are outlined in detail below.

 Atlanta Police Officer Requirements